yuliaboyko02/Tableau-Projects/README.md

 # 📊 Tableau Data Visualisation Project

 ## 📌 Overview
-This project was completed during **Week 2 of a Data Technician Bootcamp**, focusing on data visualisation, dashboard design, and business insights using **Tableau and Power BI**.
+This project was completed during **Week 2 of a Data Technician Bootcamp**, focusing on data visualisation, dashboard design, and business insights using **Tableau**.

 The project explores global health data, music streaming data, and business intelligence reporting to develop interactive dashboards and communicate insights effectively.